Welcome to Gloucester, the Jewel of Cape Ann

 Unlike many campgrounds in business today, Cape Ann Camp Site was established around nature, not over it.
 Therefore, each of its 200 sites are unique.
 Whether you have an RV and would like a full hookup site with a water view or you have a simple tent and love the shade, Cape Ann Camp Site has a spot for you and your family.
 Every site comes with a ready-made fireplace and picnic table.
 We also have six toilet and shower buildings, and a small campsite store stocked with ice and wood.
 We now also offer a centrally located Wi-Fi signal and Wi-Fi on big rig spots for Internet connectivity.

-ATTENTION: Due to the recent outbreak of the emerald ash borer campers are not allowed to bring in wood from outside.
+ATTENTION: Due to the ongoing outbreak of the emerald ash borer campers are not allowed to bring in wood from outside.
 All wood must be purchased at the campsite, sorry for the inconvenience.
 Refer to the following link for more information Emerald Ash Borer information.